Chymyst/chymyst-core/docs/roadmap.md

  5 * 5 - reaction sites should detect the situation when another reaction site is pumping molecules into this RS while these molecules can't be consumed quickly enough.
  It should identify which reactions are emitting these molecules, and notify the other RS about it ("backpressure").

+ 3 * 3 Do not schedule reactions (even though input molecules are available) if the RS pool is insufficiently free (e.g. 2x pending tasks for each thread, or more detailed metrics).

  2 * 2 - thread pools should have an API for changing the number of threads at run time.

  2 * 2 - interop with Akka actors, in a separate project with its own artifact and dependency.
-Similarly for interop with Akka Stream, Scalaz Task etc.
+Similarly for interop with Akka Stream, Scalaz Task, Kafka, etc.

  3 * 4 - implement "thread fusion" like in iOS/Android: 1) when a blocking molecule is emitted from a thread T and the corresponding reaction site runs on the same thread T, do not schedule a task but simply run the reaction site synchronously (non-blocking molecules still require a scheduled task? not sure); 2) when a reaction is scheduled from a reaction site that runs on thread T and the reaction is configured to run on the same thread T, do not schedule a task but simply run the reaction synchronously.

  3 * 5 - implement automatic thread fusion for static molecules? — not sure how that would work.
  Can we make at least some reactions, if scheduled very quickly, to be scheduled on the same thread?
+A good first try is to implement thread fusion for static molecules only.
+If a static molecule is emitted and another reaction can be scheduled with it, run that other reaction right away, in the reaction closure runner.

- 4 * 3 - as an option, run a reaction site on the current thread (?) or on a given executor
+ 4 * 3 - as an option, run a reaction site on the current thread (?) or on a given thread executor (i.e. make a pool out of a given `Executor`, `ExecutionContext`, or `Thread`, is this possible without loss of functionality?).

+ 3 * 3 - is it possible to pre-allocate the reaction closures, rather than creating them each time at runtime?

+ 3 * 3 - simplify code by assuming that static molecules can be only emitted once

  2 * 3 - when attaching molecules to futures or futures to molecules, we can perhaps schedule the new futures on the same thread pool as the reaction site to which the molecule is bound?
 This requires having access to that thread pool.
 Maybe that access would be handy to users anyway?

- 5 * 5 - is it possible to implement distributed execution by sharing the site pool with another machine (but running the reaction sites only on the master node)?
-Use Paxos, Raft, or other consensus algorithm to ensure consistency?
-Using master-worker architecture, or fully symmetric p2p architecture?

  5 * 5 - Distributed vs. Remote; molecule vs. reaction vs. reaction site.
 This yields 6 distinct possibilities for distributed / remote execution.
 Need to figure out their logical dependencies and implementation possibilities.
 Note that, compared with the Actor model, we do not need to check that the actor is alive; distributed execution model only needs to verify that (1) network is up, (2) remote application is running.